joseantonio-nn/data-revolution/privacy_policy.md

 # Third-Party Websites

 The Website may contain links to third-party websites that are not operated by us.
-We have no control over the content and practices of these websites and are not responsible for their privacy policies or practices.
+I have no control over the content and practices of these websites and are not responsible for their privacy policies or practices.
 Visitors should review the privacy policies of these third-party websites before providing any personal information or engaging with them.

 # Changes to This Privacy Policy